ncl-mars/Spectres/README.md

 Among other things, this contains a portage of Inigo Quilez glsl library to Blender !<br>
 -> https://iquilezles.org/articles/

+IF YOU REINSTALL THE ADD ON -> go check the reinstallation paragraph

 ### Intentions
 - To provide a tool to facilitate the use of materials and nodes.
 - To develop a library among a group of students to respond to their needs, and provide them an easy access to this content